bugraker/echelon-html/README.md

  *note     - Adds 12 characters under the frame (not mil spec).

+ *notex    - Overrides the "size" parameter and adds extended note under the frame (not mil spec).
+Note: "\n" are converted to "<br>".

- *nc       - Do not color the SIDC frame if an image is displayed (&nc=true).
+ *nc       - Do not color the SIDC frame if an image is displayed ( &nc or &nc=true).

 Example:  Two examples...